In this blog we discuss Tim Woods, the enemy of Lean.

 However, there’s someone you will always need to be looking to eliminate whenever you see him – we call him Tim Woods, the enemy of Lean.

-Don’t worry, Tim Woods isn’t a person within your team – he’s simply an easy way to remember the eight types of waste that we are constantly seeking out and eliminating through our Lean programme.
-Before you go any further, you must first ensure that you can identify the different types of waste that make up Tim Woods.
+Don’t worry, Tim Woods isn’t a person within your team – he’s simply an easy way to remember the 8 wastes that we are constantly seeking out and eliminating through our Lean programme.
+Before you go any further, you must first ensure that you can identify the 8 wastes of lean that make up Tim Woods.

-Each letter of “Tim Woods” stands for a type of waste, which are explained below.
+Each letter of “Tim Woods” stands for a type of lean waste, which are explained below.

 The moving of products, people and information requires some form of transportation.
 It could be physical logistics such as your fleet of vehicles, movement of staff within your premises, or the digital infrastructure that houses your data.
 Unnecessary transportation must be identified and removed, as without doing this there will be other wastes created such as waiting, or even potential defects caused by damage during transportation.